Like any other sport or game, chess has its rules and etiquettes for players to follow. So what are the rules of chess?

 Once a game, each player may make a special move called castling.
-It is the only time in chess when two pieces can move on the same turn.
+It is the only time in chess when two pieces can move in the same turn.
 Castling is done with a King and a Rook and can only be played after the pieces between them are out of the way.
-First, the King moves two squares to the right or left, and then the Rook from that corner “hops over” to the square the King crossed.
+First, the King moves two squares to the right or left, and then the Rook from that corner “hops over” to the square the king crossed.

 When the King goes toward the nearer corner, he castles short (Kingside).
 The other way is called long or queenside.

 - The King or Rook have moved before